Dark Mode Light Mode

 Velvet’s Timeless Allure

-Like a luxury that grew on royal whim, or a fabric that modernized a thousand times over, velvet’s beauty, as it’s worn now, just as it’s been worn before, is an indulgence, a sophistication.
-Velvet either in a tulle gown or a comfy sofa remains a luxurious, prominent item.
+Like a luxury that grew on a royal whim or a fabric that modernized a thousand times over, velvet’s beauty, as it’s been worn before, is an indulgence, a sophistication.
+Velvet, either in a tulle gown or a comfy sofa, remains a luxurious, prominent item.

 The next time you run your hands over a piece of velvet go a step further – the next time you run your hands across a piece of velvet, take a second to respect the craftsmanship and heritage that went into it.